angela1C/Responsive_Web_Design/bootstrapping/bstrap4.md

 ### Bootstrap and JQuery

-- some notes from the freecodecamp at https://www.freecodecamp.org/learn
+- Some notes from the freecodecamp at https://www.freecodecamp.org/learn and https://www.w3schools.com/jquery/default.asp

 - Bootstrap uses a responsive 12-column grid system, which makes it easy to put elements into rows and specify each element's relative width.
 Most of Bootstrap's classes can be applied to a div element.
 Bootstrap has different column width attributes that it uses depending on how wide the user's screen is.
 For example, phones have narrow screens, and laptops have wider screens.